US adds Chinese chipmaker, oil giant to security blacklist

 US adds Chinese chipmaker, oil giant to security blacklistNew

 BEIJING (AP) — The U.S. government has stepped up a feud with Beijing over security by adding China’s biggest processor chip maker and a state-owned oil giant to a blacklist that limits access to American technology and investment.
-The restrictions add to steps taken by President Donald Trump against since losing his re-election bid in November.
-The announcement follows a Nov.
-13 order barring Americans from investing in companies deemed to be linked to efforts to modernize the Chinese military.
+The restrictions add to steps taken by President Donald Trump against China since losing his re-election bid in November.
 The Pentagon added four companies including Semiconductor Manufacturing International Corp. and China National Offshore Oil Corp. to a list of entities it said are linked to a “military-civil fusion” strategy.
+The Chinese government accused Washington of abusing national security claims to handicap fledgling Chinese industrial competitors.